bitst0rm-pub/Formatter/README.md

     // 1. "format_on_save"
     // 2. "format_on_paste"
     // To use this option the "format_on_save" and/or "format_on_paste" options
-    // at the plugins level must also be enabled.
-This option takes precedence
+    // at the "formatters" plugin level must also be enabled.
+This option
-    // over the syntaxes specified there.
+    // takes precedence over the syntaxes specified there.
     // All syntaxes in this option must be unique without any duplicates.
     "format_on_unique": {
         "enable": false,